kaodell/smoke_HIA/smoke-specific_HIA_scripts_readme.txt

 		from step 1.2, and acute baseline rates available via HCUP (details in paper).

 (2.3) calc_acute_HIA_pool_states.py
-	This calculates the acute HIA by state and creates Figures S6-S9.
+	This code calculates the acute HIA by state and creates Figures S5-S8.

 	Code requires:
 		HIA output from step 2.2, population output from step 1.1, state grid